Akshaya Tritiya (Gaj Kesari yoga and a special day to multiply your success)

 Lord Parashurama (Venus), the 6th avatar of Lord Vishnu, was born on this day.

-Lord Kubera became the treasurer of wealth.
+Lord Kubera became the treasurer of wealth on this day.

 Annapoorna Devi (Goddess of food) was born on this day.